Ethel Kennedy loved to be the center of attention, but she couldn’t compete with her sister-in-law, Jacqueline Bouvier Kennedy.

 Jackie was something else, and their relationship was sometimes strained.
 Ethel called Jackie ‘the Debutante.’
 Jackie called Ethel ‘a baby-making machine – wind her up and she gets pregnant.’

 Ethel shared her mother’s devotion to Catholicism.
-She was an indifferent student but excelled at sports.
+An indifferent student, she excelled at sports.
 She attended Manhattanville College of the Sacred Heart, where she became friends with Jean Kennedy, the second-youngest of Joseph and Rose Kennedy’s nine children.
-Ethel Skakel met Bobby Kennedy on a ski weekend with Jean.
-She became Ethel Kennedy when they married in June 1950.
+Ethel Skakel met Bobby Kennedy on a ski weekend with Jean, and they married in June 1950.

 St. Patrick’s Day

 As they approached their third wedding anniversary, Bobby, a newly minted lawyer, worked for the federal government in Washington, D.C.
-Bobby’s older brother, John F. Kennedy, had just been elected to the U.S. Senate from Massachusetts.
+Bobby’s older brother, John F. Kennedy, had just won election to the U.S. Senate from Massachusetts.

 Ethel Kennedy had already given birth to two children, but that didn’t stop her from throwing parties.
 She would later be known for wild affairs in which guests in evening clothes were thrown into the swimming pool.

 Ethel Kennedy decided to hold a St. Patrick’s Day party in 1953 and invited Bobby’s older brother.
-Jack Kennedy asked if he could bring the new woman he was dating, Jacqueline Bouvier.
+Jack Kennedy asked if he could bring his new girlfriend, Jacqueline Bouvier.
 Ethel called Jackie and told her the same thing she told all her guests: Wear black.

 Jackie held court by the fireplace, then excused herself with ‘a dreadful headache.’
 She made it a point, though, to say goodbye to each dazzled guest before leaving in her chauffeured car.